powersj/powersj.io/content/post/github-hugo.md

 draft: false
 ---

-# Hosting a Hugo Site on GitHub Pages

 Like Jekyll, [Hugo](https://gohugo.io/) is a static site generator.
 I have personally found Hugo to be faster for development, more flexible, and more simple to use.
 As a result, I switched my blog to using it.